-- a presentation of periodic recovery and resolution plans for submission to the BoP, which must approve such plans or request the amendment thereof (and the details of these periodic recovery and resolution plans and of the information to be provided to BoP in respect of it are foreseen in the BoP Notice No. 18/2012, of 18 December 2012); - b duty to report to the BoP situations of financial difficulty that affect the credit institution and duty to report irregularities; and c establishment of a resolution fund, which aims to provide financial support to the implementation of resolution measures that may be adopted by the BoP at a resolution level ('the Resolution Fund').
-The regulation applying to the Resolution Fund has been recently enacted by Public Ordinance No. 420/2012, dated 21 December 2012.
+- a presentation of periodic recovery and resolution plans for submission to the BoP, which must approve such plans or request the amendment thereof (and the details of these periodic recovery and resolution plans and of the information to be provided to BoP in respect of it are foreseen in the BoP Notice No. 18/2012, of 18 December 2012); - b duty to report to the BoP situations of financial difficulty that affect the credit institution and duty to report irregularities; and - c establishment of a resolution fund, which aims to provide financial support to the implementation of resolution measures that may be adopted by the BoP at a resolution level (the Resolution Fund).
+The regulation applying to the Resolution Fund has been enacted by Public Ordinance No. 420/2012, dated 21 December 2012 and the relevant participants have already initiated to pay their contribution to the Resolution Fund.